twilight-rs/twilight/CONTRIBUTING.md

 }
 ```

+Examples of other documentation can be found throughout the project.
+There isn't an exact standard,
+but changes that are needed will be requested, on a path towards eventual consistency.

 # Labeling

 If you are able, you must label your issues and pull requests appropriately.
 This includes adding a